typoon/reclass/docs/Assembler/assembler.rst

     newarray type

-Pops and int from the operand stack and creates a new array in the operand stack with type `type` and puts its reference (an arrayref) in the operand stack.
+Pops an int from the operand stack and creates a new array in the operand stack with type `type` and puts its reference (an arrayref) in the operand stack.
 The size of the array is defined by the poped int.
 `type` can be one of the following values: